Overcoming Procrastination: Motivation DOES Exist

 You are always motivated — but not always in the direction that you’d like.

-Motivation is your biology — how you feel — but it can be trained by using external factors — “motivational drive must be modulated as a function of both internal states as well as external environmental conditions.”
+Motivation is your biology — how you feel — but it can be trained by using external factors, like your environment, as well as your internal state.

 Motivation is an emotion.
 It is an emotion you can train.